kordastilab/ImmunoCluster/README.md

     ## 6       2  CD123       0   0

 From this information we can assign identities to the clusters using the setClusterIdents() function.
-We feed a vector of original clusters and the new clusters we wish to assign these original cluster assignments to.
+We input a vector of original clusters, along with the new clusters we wish to assign these original cluster assignments to.
 The new cluster assignments will be stored in the metadata as cell\_annotation.
-We can then assign this cell\_annotation to a new metadata slot if we wish to store and reassign using setClusterIdents() again.
+We can then assign this cell\_annotation to a new metadata slot to store and reassign using setClusterIdents() again.

 ``` r